City of Longwood Incentives

 Seminole County Jobs Growth Incentive Trust Fund

 Expanding companies must increase their employment base by a minimum of 10% and the jobs must earn a minimum of at least 80% of the county's average annual wage.
 Companies relocating within Seminole County will need to create a minimum of 25 new jobs and must earn 115% of the county's average annual wage.
-The county's current average annual wage is $41,776.
-Incentives are awarded on a case-by-case basis by the Board on County Commission.
+The county's current average annual wage is $44,552.
+Incentives are awarded on a case-by-case basis by the Board of County Commission.
+Please note that the County is currently reviewing the program and there will be some changes made to the qualifying parameters.
+Please call our office for the details.
+The programs qualifying standards will be updated upon notice from the County.

 Downtown Historic District Matching Grant Program